 We play outside all day at The Marsh!
 By working to provide activities and a schedule that maintain social distance, children and staff should not need to wear masks during a regular camp day.
 We will require that campers and staff have a mask with them at all times.

 Individuals from outside the camp will be limited in their interactions with staff and campers, including parents during camper drop off/pick up.
 We ask that you please stay in your vehicle.
-Only registered campers and staff will be allowed in Nielsen Lodge.
-Staff helping with the check in and out process will be masked during the process.
+Only registered campers and staff will be allowed in the camp areas.

 We will be requiring that every camper has their own water bottle every day!
 If you need to purchase one from the Camp Store you can do that online.
 If we find that your camper doesn’t have one, we will let you know immediately and you can choose to purchase one or bring one in within an hour.
 As you know, staying hydrated is especially important and drinking directly from water fountains will not be allowed.